eksctl-io/eksctl/CONTRIBUTING.md

 - [Running the integration tests](#running-the-integration-tests)
 - [Writing your solution](#writing-your-solution)

+> WARNING: All commands in this section have only been tested on Linux/Unix systems.
+> There is no guarantee that they will work on Windows.

 ### Getting started

 Before you begin writing code, you may want to have a play with `eksctl` to get familiar